Had an issue with Spotify? Get a real response.

 How other consumers Spotify complaints got resolved

-💳 Double-Charged → Refund: A user noticed two Premium charges.
-They emailed support and got refunded within hours — and the duplicate account was closed.
+Double-Charged: A user noticed two Premium charges.
+They emailed support and got refunded within hours, and the duplicate account was closed.

-🔐 Hacked Account Recovered: A user lost access.
+Hacked Account Recovered: A user lost access to their account.
 Spotify verified ownership and restored their email and playlists via chat in 15 minutes.

-🎵 Playlist Bug → Fixed After Escalation: A major playlist disappeared.
-The user posted in the Community, support escalated, and the playlist was restored from backups.
+Playlist Bug: A major playlist disappeared from a user's interface.
+The user posted in the Community, support escalated it, and the playlist was restored from backups.

 No reply in 48 hours?
 Reply to the email thread or open a new chat and provide your case number.